- What is Bedsider?

 If you'd like to bring Bedsider U to your campus—or just get involved—start by visiting bedsider.org/college to get more info.
 Then all you have to do is fill out our online application.
 Once you’ve applied, we’ll review the application and, upon acceptance, we will give you access to the Campus Rep website.
 You’ll be able to find everything you need to start and run your Campus Group from the Bedsider Rep website.
 We’ll also send your Campus Group Leader a Bedsider U campus swag pack.

 Bedsider U uses a rolling approach to application submissions.
 That means we accept applications all year long.

 If we aren't on your campus yet, we encourage you to submit an application as soon as possible so we can consider your school for the Spring 2017 semester.
 And please don't worry if the semester has already started.
 Submit your application anyway.
-We'll simply add you to the list and look into your campus for the Spring 2017 semester.
+We'll simply add you to the list and look into your campus for the Fall 2017 semester.

 Which schools already have Bedsider U Campus Groups?

 - Boston University

 - Cal Poly pomona

 - Dickinson College

 - Drew University